realblobii/FOOSIEngine/README.md

 ## Composition
 FOOSIE is composed of three main components: The Isometric Renderer, The Object Class System, and The Registry.
 These three work together along with the core engine library to create a fully-functional game world.
 Below is some basic information about these three components, but if you're ready to dig deeper, check out the docs (when they're done!).

+For full API documentation and developer guidance see the docs: ./docs/index.md

 ## The Object Class System
 FOOSIE uses an object class system to manage the properties of various in-game objects.
 This system acts similar to both Unity's Prefabs and Scriptable Objects.